texfaq/texfaq.github.io/FAQ-nohyph.md

 # My words aren't being hyphenated

-Let's assume you've selected the right TeX 'language'&nbsp;&mdash; as explained in [''how hyphenation works''](./FAQ-hyphen.html), you're not likely to get the correct results typesetting one language using the hyphenation rules of another.
+Let's assume you've selected the right TeX ''language''&nbsp;&mdash; as explained in [''how hyphenation works''](./FAQ-hyphen.html), you're not likely to get the correct results typesetting one language using the hyphenation rules of another.
 (Select the proper language,